nepenth/knowledge-base/README.md

 ### Cloud Computing <a name="cloud-computing"></a>
-The Cloud Computing category provides information on leading cloud platforms, including AWS, Azure, and GCP, covering topics such as infrastructure, scalability, and security.
-This category offers a comprehensive resource for understanding the capabilities and applications of cloud computing services from top providers.
+The Cloud Computing category provides information on cloud infrastructure and services offered by leading providers such as AWS, Azure, and GCP.
+This section covers topics related to migrating, deploying, and managing applications and workloads in a cloud-based environment.
 *Subcategories: Aws, Azure, Gcp*
 *Items: 1*